 Trial Practice and ProtocolTrial Practice and Procedure When calling a witness to testify during a trial or hearing, please ensure you or your co-counsel is in communication with the witness so they are aware of when to connect to the virtual proceeding.
 Trial time is limited and precious.

 When the Rule of Exclusion, Ariz.
 R. Evid.
 615, has been invoked, all counsel should inform their party’s witnesses of its invocation and meaning, and all counsel and parties should be vigilant to assist the Court in ensuring that no witnesses enter the courtroom, or dial-in or link-in to the courtroom telephonically or otherwise, while other witnesses are testifying, which would be in violation of the rule.
 Other Courtroom Policies and Recommendations Please do not email Judge Agne directly about a case, even if you copy all counsel on the email.
 Please also do not use Court Connect, GoToMeeting, or any other electronic platform to 'chat' Judge Agne, whether we are on the record or off the record at the time.

 If you need to communicate with the Division, please contact staff at the email addresses listed above.
 Exigencies during an on-the-record proceeding might also be handled by 'chatting' staff only if they are available in Court Connect for that function.
 Please ensure that your chat message only goes to the Division staff member you intended and not to all in a proceeding.

 In any event, DO NOT use Court Connect, GoToMeeting, or any other text or electronic platform to chat or message a witness while they are testifying or to side-chat any party in a virtual proceeding.
 Chat-logs are permanent, and virtual court proceedings operate with the same formality and prohibitions as in-person proceedings.
-Please advise clients of the same.
+Please advise clients and witnesses of the same.
 Thank you.